MaQy/CoreConditions/README.md

-## WARNING: This project is not actively maintained.
+# Welcome to CoreConditions

-# Welcome to CuttingEdge.Conditions
+CoreConditions is a library that helps developers to write pre- and postcondition validations in their C# 7.0+.
+This is a fork of CuttingEdge.Conditions created by dotnetjunkie in order to make it compatible with .NET Core.

-CuttingEdge.Conditions is a library that helps developers to write pre- and postcondition validations in their C# 3.0 and VB.NET 9.0 code base.
-Writing these validations is easy and it improves the readability and maintainability of code.
+Original readme as follows:

 ## Overview
 CuttingEdge.Conditions is build up upon the new C# 3.0 and VB.NET 9.0 extension method mechanism and it allows you to validate arguments in a simple and fluent way.
 The following example gives a quick overview on the way you could write your pre- and postconditions.